octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Hand-ons:

-Let's create a truffle project for the Raffle Smart contract, and compile the ligo code into a Michelson code, with _Truffle_.
+Let's create a truffle project for the Raffle Smart contract, and compile theLigocode into a Michelson code, with _Truffle_.
 First, we will download the `tezos-example` box and then remove the example contracts.

 ``` shell